How to make bone stock

 Rinse the feet well and add them to your stock pot.
 Add 2 T. of organic apple cider vinegar, 1+ T. of real salt and enough water to reach within 1.5″-2″ of the top of the pot.
 Ideally, this mixture of bones, salt, water and vinegar would sit unheated for 30 min.
 The acidified water begins the process of extracting the minerals from the bones.
 Sometimes I don’t have time for that.
 It’s more important to make stock at all than to make perfect stock!

 Simmer the pot of stock parts (do not boil) for 12+ hours, but definitely at least 5-6 hours.
-I usually set my slow-cook setting for 20 hours, with the keep-warm setting on after that, which buys me 10 more hours before I strain the stock.
+If I were using the InstantPot, I'd set my slow-cook setting for 20 hours, with the keep-warm setting on after that, which buys me 10 more hours before I strain the stock.
 (The 140 degrees maintained in that setting is more than enough to keep extracting goodness out of the bones for your stock, and it’s also a food-safe temperature to hold poultry.)

 These regular-mouth jars are more apt to crack in the freezer in my experience, so I often use wide-mouth jars.
 A cracked jar can of stock can be rescued with a fine-mesh strainer.